Struggling renters face avalanche of evictions without federal aid

 “If they open up the courts, I will be more generous.
 I will start taking chances on people again.”

-Even if Congress and the Trump administration come to an agreement in the next week, tenant advocates and landlords agree that the problem of tenants facing eviction because of the continuing pandemic is much deeper and will likely take much more to solve.
+Even if Congress and the Trump administration come to an agreement in the next week, tenant advocates and landlords agree that the problem of tenants facing eviction because of the continuing pandemic is much deeper and will probably take much more to solve.

 Trump and President-elect Joe Biden have both backed various efforts to support renters and homeowners.
 On Dec.
 2, the Federal Housing Finance Agency extended its moratorium on foreclosures of single family homes backed by loans from Fannie Mae or Freddie Mac until the end of January.